BruceEckel/IntroToEffectOrientedProgramming/Why Tags.md

 One large hole in the type system is the ability to cast using `as`.
 With `as` you can basically say that any object is any other object; only in a few cases will you get type errors when using `as`.
-Casting with `as` should be disallowed in your code, and if you encounter bugs in other code, search for `as`.
+Casting with `as` should be avoided in your code, and if you encounter bugs in other code, search for `as`.

 The `people` array is specified to hold `Person`, which automatically prevents many type errors.
 However, `Robot` objects are allowed because they have the same shape, so declaring `people` as `Array<Person>` is misleading.